huangjin1995/daily_book_notes/Speech and Language Processing/paper/Entity Linking with a Knowledge Base Issues, Techniques, and Solutions-2015.md

 name variations and entity ambiguity.

-A named entity may have multiple surface forms, such as its full name, partial names, aliases, abbreviations, and alternate spellings.
+A named entity may have multiple surface forms, such as its full name, partial names, **aliases**, **abbreviations**, and alternate spellings.

 On the other hand, an entity mention could possibly denote different named entities.